 There are several activities in Twproject that are executed during batch processes.
-Twproject includes a powerful scheduler that is used internally but could also be used to schedule some additional custom tasks.
+Twproject includes a powerful scheduler that is used internally but could also be used to schedule some additional custom projects.

 Click on “scheduler monitor”: